Overtime

 Last update

-The standard number of working hours for employees is 8 hours per day and 40 hours per week.
+The standard (or normal) working time for employees is 8 hours per day and 40 hours per week.

-In some sectors or professions, and during certain periods of time during the year, the Minister of Labour can authorise a maximum working time of 12 hours per day, provided that the weekly working time does not exceed 40 hours.
+In some sectors or professions, and during certain periods of the year, the Minister of Labour (the 'minister') can authorise a maximum working time of 12 hours per day, provided that the weekly working time does not exceed 40 hours.

-Overtime worked may either be paid or taken as compensatory time off by the employee.
+Overtime hours may either be paid as such, or taken as compensatory time off by the employee.
 The payment of overtime hours is exempt from taxes and partially exempt from social security contributions.

 Who is concerned